 Now, the question is, what do we do with all that information?
-We have to search, identify actors, places, dates, maybe even actions (verbs) and combinations among them.
-We want our AI to be able to read the text to discover information that humans no longer have time to read or process, and that includes, for example, discovering links that a group of law enforcement officers, lawyers, detectives or economists would struggle for weeks to find.
+We have to search for and identify actors, places, dates, and maybe even actions (verbs) and combinations among them.
+We want our AI to be able to read the text to discover information that humans have no time to read or process, and that includes, for example, discovering links for groups of law enforcement officers, lawyers, detectives, or economists.

 Why is this important and what impact does it have on society?

-As I have said it before, to me it's one of the most exciting areas of research within AI, it's where it's all happening, and we're heading towards a future where artificial intelligence for text (and voice) will be available as a service, which will accelerate the adoption of the technology.
+As I have said it before, to me, it is one of the most exciting areas of research within AI.
+It is where it is all happening, and we are heading towards a future where artificial intelligence for text (and voice) will be available as a service that will accelerate the adoption of the technology.

-Every day, without pause, we are confronted with hundreds of pieces of information that we can no longer process.
+Every day, without exception, we are confronted with hundreds of pieces of information that we can no longer process.
 When that information has to be meticulously reviewed, human resources and skills are limited and one of our major constraints is time.

 It can also allow us to "understand" large amounts of information from our past.
-Europe is very rich in historical repositories, archives, libraries for which it would take 100 lifetimes if we wanted to read and understand their contents....
-And we would not find links.
-Let us take as an example the Archive of the Indies in Seville, and all the documentation on three centuries of Spanish presence in the American continent.
+Europe is very rich in historical repositories, archives, and libraries and it would take us 100 lifetimes to read and understand all their contents.
+Let us take as an example, the Archive of the Indies in Seville, all the documentation of three centuries of Spanish presence on the American continent.
 There is a lot of cross-referenced information to be explored.

-Of course, beyond the intelligence or legal field, a human resources company can preprocess CVs in other languages, even extracting key information, either with words or short abstracts.
+Of course.
+Beyond the intelligence or legal field, a human resources company can preprocess CVs in other languages, even extracting key information, either with words or short abstracts.
 A financial firm could also use ECO to understand huge amounts of regulatory files in Chinese or Japanese, with their respective abstracts.

 We are in the midst of a revolution with natural language processing at the moment and this means that a large number of the reading and writing tasks that still occupy us as humans are going to be able to be performed by machines for our benefit.